adamkurth/CXLS_Sphinx/docs/source/stream_background_subtraction.rst

 The `PeakThresholdProcessor ` class is used for processing the image peak values in the image array, above or at a specified threshold value.
 This class provides functions for setting and retrieving coordinate values these values.

+The following functions are defined in the `PeakThresholdProcessor` class:

 .. py:class:: PeakThresholdProcessor(image_array, threshold_value=0)

     Initialize the `PeakThresholdProcessor` with the image array and coordinate threshold value.